oghobhainn/TryHackMe/AdventOfCyber2/README.md

-# Advent of Cybe - second edition
+# Advent of Cyber - second edition

 December hasn't even started, we can no longer listen to Mariah Carey.
 ...